These ten disciples had just heard two of his disciples ask Jesus:

 Such a solution transcends the material world.
 It transcends the material world because it means we - our spiritual self - can return to the spiritual realm after the death of this physical body.

-Sectarian institutions like to teach that Jesus' main purpose on earth was to come and "die for our sins."
-They claim that Jesus' dying on the cross somehow automatically cleanses our sins, and all we have to do is accept that and we are saved.
+Some teach that Jesus' main purpose on earth was to come and "die for our sins."
+They claim that Jesus died on the cross and this somehow automatically cleanses our sins.
+Then they claim that all we have to do is accept this and we are saved.

 They also teach that God had to send "His only son" to die for our sins.